Massage Therapy: Frequently Asked Questions FAQ

 A relaxing Swedish massage is often a baseline for clients.
 In a general Swedish massage, your session may start with broad, flowing strokes that will help calm your nervous system and relax exterior muscle tension.
 As your body becomes relaxed, pressure will gradually be increased to relax specific areas and relieve areas of muscular tension.
 Often, a light oil or lotion is used to allow your muscles to be massaged without causing excessive friction to the skin.
 The oil also helps hydrate your skin.
 You should communicate immediately if you feel any discomfort so that another approach may be taken.
 Massage and bodywork are most effective when your body is not resisting.

-- Are there different kinds of massage and bodywork?
+- Are there different kinds of massage therapy and bodywork?

 - Will I be covered during the session?

 You will be properly draped at all times to keep you warm and comfortable.
 Only the area being worked on will be exposed.
-Also under ND law all clients are required to be draped never exposing the chest, either it be for men or women.
+Also under North Dakota law all clients are required to be draped never exposing the chest, for either men or women.

 - Must I be completely undressed?